VikramTiwari/reverse-geocode/README.md

 - Zero dependencies
 - Quick city level lookups
-- Only US, Canada and Australia dataset as of now, more coming soon.
+- Only US, Canada, Australia and Italy dataset as of now, more coming soon.

 ## How to use